VitoVan/calm/README.md

 calm dist
 ```

-You will get a directory `dist` containing all the dependencies and your final binary.

-Before sending it to your friends, please make sure you have put all your resources (.wav, .png, .mp3, etc.) into that directory.
+You will get a directory `dist` containing all the dependencies and your final binary, now you should put all your resource files (.wav, .png, .mp3, etc.) into that directory.

-Typically, they will be able to enjoy your application.

-If not, tell them to [extract the zip file](https://www.wikihow.com/Unzip-a-File) and run the file `calm` in the extracted folder.
+Now, zip it and send it to your friend!
+Normally, they will be able to enjoy your application.
+If not, tell them to [unzip](https://www.wikihow.com/Unzip-a-File) and run the file `calm` or double click `calm.exe`.

 ### Canvas Distribution

-For those who loves the source, for the maximum configurability.
+For those who love the source, for the maximum configurability.

 ```bash
 calm dist --with-canvas